PetitCoinCoin/advent-of-code/README.md

 Day 14 part 2 was a mess.
 Tried to look for a global symmetrical pattern, didn't work.
 Then I looked for a frame, but again, I thought there would be no more noise left, so I didn't get it write.
 I had an upper bound (by submitting random answers) so I just printed all grids and looked at them... to find a tree after 140k sec, which was too high.
 But at least, I knew what I was searching for, so it was easier to implement something.

 Day 16 part 2 could be better.
 But it took me a while and runs in about 10sec, so that's it for me today!

+Day 19: lost about 40min for part 2 because I handled an additional new line at the end of my input ><.

 <hr>